hardaker/draft-pwouters-powerbind/README.md

    records than the zone owner's clients may have expected it to sign.

    It is important to note that this "feature" has always been present.
-   Since the creation of the DNS, it has always been possible to server "split zones".
-Specifically, it's not a fault of DNSSEC -- DNSSEC was not designed to protect against this use case.
+   Since the creation of the DNS, it has always been possible to serve "split zones".
+Specifically, it is not a fault of DNSSEC -- DNSSEC was not designed to protect against this use case.

    Exposing such targeted attacks requires a transparency audit